jeinselen/VF-BlenderAutosaveRender/README.md

 - `Variable List`
   - This opens a reference panel with all of the variables that can be used in either the `file location` or `custom string` strings below
+  - Clicking on a variable will copy it to the clipboard, ready for pasting wherever it's needed in an output path or file name

 - `Serial Number`
   - This is the local project serial number for autosaved files, independent of the serial number for output files, and will be unused if file location or file name inputs are replaced with a global override in the `Blender Preferences > Add-on` window, which uses the serial number saved in the plugin preferences